fondationmerieux/labbook_python/README.md

 Extensive [Manuals](https://www.lab-book.org/en/resources/?type=user_manual) and [Tutorials](https://www.lab-book.org/en/resources/?type=tutorial)
 for the LabBook application can be found at the [LabBook website](https://www.lab-book.org/en/).

+Interactive API documentation available on the following url: YOUR_LABBOOK_URL/sigl/api

 ## Changes

 You can have a look at [CHANGELOG.md](CHANGELOG.md) for changes to the program.